What You Should Know About Personal Sailboat Insurance

 How to Purchase Personal Sailboat Insurance

-As soon as you purchase a boat, talk to your insurance agent.
-They can assist you in choosing a customized insurance policy that protects you on the lakes, rivers and waterways you'll sail on.
+As soon as you purchase a boat, talk to your agent.
+An insurance professional can help you choose a policy that matches the lakes, rivers, and waterways where you plan to sail.

-Remember that personal sailboat insurance may only be available on boats that meet length requirements.
-Additionally, you may need to submit a marine survey or navigation plans.
+Keep in mind that personal sailboat insurance may only be available for boats that meet certain length or construction requirements.
+You may also be asked to provide a marine survey or navigation plans before the policy is issued.

 Tips to Save Money on Personal Sailboat Insurance

-There are several ways to save money on your personal sailboat insurance.
-First, ask about possible discounts, including:
+There are several ways to reduce the cost of your sailboat insurance.
+First, ask about discounts and policy options that match your needs.

 • Multi-policy discount